-Suffering injuries due to another driver’s negligence means navigating a difficult path.
+Suffering injuries due to another driver's negligence means navigating a difficult path.
 You may see a stream of neverending medical bills and a decrease in earnings—all aggravated by your pain and suffering.
-It is a lot, but an experienced Mesquite car accident attorney at Stewart J. Guss, Injury Accident Lawyers is on your side and here to help.
+It is a lot, but an experienced Mesquite car accident attorney at Trust Guss Injury Lawyers is on your side and here to help.

 We are a national law firm based in Texas with multiple offices around the country.
 We also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we may be able to help you, so call or contact us now.
 We are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by clicking here to submit your case for review.